gcata20/learning-python/README.md

 # **Projects**

 ### **Contact Manager**
-- work in progress

 Keeps track of all your contact details.
-I started working on this project with the intention of learning more about OOP and encapsulate all contact-related functionality into a class.
+Each contact must have a unique name, everything else can be left blank or filled in with your desired input.
+Emails and birthdays are checked for validity using regular expressions.
+Birthdays are also checked to see if the dates exist using the datetime module.
+- **email pattern**: *name@domain*
+  - **name**: one or more characters (lower and uppercase), digits, underscores, dashes and dots
+  - **domain**: one or more characters of any kind except for @
+- **birthday pattern**: *YYYY-MM-DD*

 ### **File Sorter**
 Moves all files from a source folder into categorized subfolders.
 Input the folder you want sorted and the program will take care of the rest.
 It loops through each file, matches its extension to a category using a dictionary, creates a subfolder for that category (if one doesn't exist already) and moves the file there.
 Any files with unrecognized extensions will be moved into a separate subfolder.